December 20, 2019

 Businesses are also following the “Mobile First” trend and making mobile phones the primary communications devices for employees.
 Some go as far as "Mobile Only" and do away with landlines altogether, as we have seen with consulting firm PwC.

 These changes can bring about a major boost in workforce productivity and flexibility for businesses.
 Employees become more reachable and more responsive.
 They can make decisions and collaborate more freely and quickly, making the business ultimately more competitive.
+Teleworking, remote working, virtual workplaces and work-from-home programs are increasingly critical to the operations of many companies and "Mobile First" is a key enabler of such programs.

 The key is to ensure these communications are business class and have the quality and performance that have long been hallmarks of the landline business phone.